SwiftGen/SwiftGen/Documentation/Articles/SwiftLint-Integration.md

 ## Contribution

 This example configuration is only an example/suggestion.
-It might not be perfect, we haven't tested _all_ the use cases, so maybe the regular expressions will have to be tuned/improved if you find a false positive or a use case that those didn't catch.
+It may not be perfect, we haven't tested _all_ the use cases, so maybe the regular expressions will have to be tuned/improved if you find a false positive or a use case that those didn't catch.
 If that's the case, don't hesitate to contribute by at least commenting on https://github.com/SwiftGen/SwiftGen/issues/446 to help us improve this!